 - Trustworthiness.
 Why should they trust you?
 Testimonials, reviews and credibility badges are essential for instilling a sense of trust on landing pages.

-Try these five simple strategies on your landing pages and watch conversions soar.
+Try the above five simple strategies on your landing pages and watch conversions soar.

 Conversion Comfort Factors